Home Heat Pump Guide

 A good service includes a review of the system's operating settings:

-• Flow temperatures: Checking that the heating flow temperature is set appropriately for the property.
-Many heat pumps are set too high during installation, wasting energy.
+• Flow temperatures: Checking that the heating flow temperature is set appropriately.
 A well-insulated home with modern radiators or underfloor heating may only need flow temperatures of 35 to 40 degrees Celsius.

-• Weather compensation curve: Verifying that the weather compensation settings match the property's actual heat demand.
-This curve adjusts the flow temperature based on outside temperature and is crucial for efficiency.
+• Weather compensation curve: Verifying the settings match the property's actual heat demand

-• Hot water settings: Checking that the hot water cylinder temperature is set correctly — typically 48 to 52 degrees Celsius for heat pumps, with a periodic legionella pasteurisation cycle to 60 degrees.
+• Hot water settings: Checking the hot water cylinder temperature — typically 48 to 52 degrees Celsius with periodic legionella pasteurisation to 60 degrees

-• Error log review: Most modern heat pumps store a log of error codes and operating data.
-The engineer should review this for patterns that indicate developing problems.
+• Error log review: Checking the stored log of error codes and operating data for patterns

 Indoor Components

-• Hot water cylinder: Checking the cylinder thermostat, immersion heater (if fitted), temperature and pressure relief valve, and expansion vessel
+• Hot water cylinder: Checking the thermostat, immersion heater, T&P relief valve, and expansion vessel

 • Buffer tank (if fitted): Checking operation and temperature

-• Circulation pump: Verifying the central heating circulation pump is operating correctly and on the right speed setting
+• Circulation pump: Verifying correct operation and speed setting

-• System pressure: Checking heating system pressure and topping up if necessary.
-Repeated pressure loss indicates a leak in the heating circuit.
+• System pressure: Checking and topping up if necessary

 How Long Does a Service Take?